Swambhu2080/LInux-Commands/README.md

 Command : ls

+* ls -a : list all files including hidden files.

+* ls -l : listing, show permission, edits dates, etc.

 ### Commands to Change directory :

-cd dir : To move inside a subdirectory.
+* cd dir : To move inside a subdirectory.
 Here dir is the subdirectory

-cd ~ : To change directory to the home directory
+* cd ~ : To change directory to the home directory

-cd : This works same as cd ~
+* cd : This works same as cd ~

-cd / : To change directory to the root directory
+* cd / : To change directory to the root directory

-cd .. :  To move to the parent directory of current directory
+* cd .. :  To move to the parent directory of current directory

 Suppose i want to move from dir1 to dir2
 Command : cd ../dir2/